jfq3/RDP---Tutorials/install_rdptools.md

 #### Install RDPTools

 Begin installation of RDPTools by cloning them from the Git repository.
-The commands below will install RDPTools in the directory *usr*:
+The commands below will install RDPTools in the directory *usrlocal*:

-    cd /usr
+    cd /usr/local
     git clone https://github.com/rdpstaff/RDPTools.git

 Then for a new installation of RDPTools, enter: